azuredevops619/MCW-Intelligent-analytics/Hands-on-lab/HOL-step-by-step-Intelligent-analytics.md

     ![The Publish app screen is showing that they timezone has been selected and the Publish to production slot has been selected.](media/luis-publish-app.png 'Publish app')

-31. When the publish completes, click the URL displayed next to the **awhotels-luis** key at the bottom of the Publish App screen.
+31. When the publish completes, click the URL displayed next to the **awhotels-luis** key at the bottom of the Publish App screen

     ![At the bottom of the Publish App dialog box, the awhotels-luis Endpoint URL is circled.](media/luis-endpoint-url.png 'Publish App dialog box')